EmanuelFontelles/machineLearning/README.md

 > This repo is developed by [Emanuel Fontelles](https://github.com/emanuelfontelles).*
 >
-> Theses notebooks contained here are machine learning algorithms and some Python libraries useful notebooks as Scikit-Learn [continue...]
+> Theses notebooks contained here are machine learning algorithms and some Python libraries useful notebooks as Scikit-Learn
 >

 ## Scikit-Learn Algorithms: